 (This article first appeared in the July 2013 Trucks & Trailers Issue of The Equiery)

 The Equiery asked its readers a series of questions related to the types of towing vehicles and trailers they own.
-The responses were varied but one common theme seemed to shine through: buyers do a lot of research before purchasing and are loyal to the brands they currently have.
+The responses were varied but one common theme seemed to shine through: buyers do a lot of research before purchasing and are loyal to the brands they currently have, for example, many use chevrolet car dealers to find pickup trucks as they’re such a reputable brand.
+There are a lot of dealerships out there that could help those who are interested in pickup trucks find that right one for them, for example, in Wichita Ford pickup trucks are available along with other brands and could be handy for this type of work.

-Questions concerning towing vehicles and trailers related to the make, model and year of the vehicle as well as engine size, towing power and “must-have” features.
+Questions concerning towing vehicles and trailers related to the make which companies similar to I-55 Towing & Recovery Service – Blytheville have some very powerful examples of, model and year of the vehicle as well as engine size, towing power and “must-have” features.
 We also asked where they purchased each and why they chose that make and model.
 Finally, we wanted to know how satisfied readers were with their current towing package and if they would recommend either to others.

 Below is a quick summary of what we learned and quotes and comments from various readers.
 Thank you to all who participated!